WasifKhan/LanguageIO/README.md

 ## Possible Reasons for Bad Prediction
 * Data needs to be split into train/test data.
 High accuracy is a result of testing on same data model was trained with
+* Low bias, high variance.
+The model is overfitting with unnecessary dimensions
 * Not enough data points/too many columns.
 VC-dimension calculation shows that 5 dimensions require ~100 datapoints for *p-value < 0.05*

 ## Improvements In Provided Code